-, 20 M E M O R A N D U M то: Proposal Evaluation Team: [List Evaluation Team Members] FROM: SUBJECT: University of Te Request for Proposal (RFP) - Selection of Vendor tofor The exas, RFP No, issued, 20 only a sample and may be revised by each UT institution, as appropriate.] the RFP, The University of Texas received proposals from the following 2 3 ;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;; each member of of the RFP Eva needed.
-A co this memo, I am forwarding one (1) copy of each proposal received in response to the RFP to of the Proposal Evaluation Team for review and evaluation.
-I have also enclosed one (1) copy aluation Criteria and the related Score Sheet.
-Please make copies of the Score Sheet as opy of the RFP and the related contract may be accessed on the following web site: Please comply with the following instructions in connection with the proposal evaluation process:
+, 20 M E M O R A N D U M TO: Proposal Evaluation Team: [List Evaluation Team Members] FROM: SUBJECT: University of Te Request for Proposal (RFP) - Selection of Vendor tofor The xas, RFP No, issued, 20 only a sample and may be revised by each UT institution, as appropriate.] the RFP, The University of Texas received proposals from the following 2 3 ; ; ; and, each member of the RFP Eva his memo, I am forwarding one (1) copy of each proposal received in response to the RFP to f the Proposal Evaluation Team for review and evaluation.
+I have also enclosed one (1) copy luation Criteria and the related Score Sheet.
+Please make copies of the Score Sheet as py of the RFP and the related contract may be accessed on the following web site: